Charles Barry: Country house work

 Between 1844 and 1848, Barry remodelled Dunrobin Castle, Sutherland, Scotland, in Scots Baronial Style, for George Sutherland-Leveson-Gower, 2nd Duke of Sutherland for whom he had remodelled Trentham Hall.
 Due to a fire in the early 20th century, little of Barry's interiors survive at Dunrobin, but the gardens, with their fountains and parterres, are also by Barry.
 Canford Manor, Dorset, was extended in a Tudor Gothic style between 1848 and 1852, including a large entrance tower.
 The most unusual interior is the Nineveh porch, built to house Assyrian sculptures from the eponymous palace, decorated with Assyrian motifs.

 James Paine's Shrubland Park was remodelled between 1849 and 1854, including an Italianate tower and entrance porch, a lower hall with Corinthian columns and glass domes, and impressive formal gardens based on Italian Renaissance gardens.
 The gardens included a 70 ft-high series of terraces linked by a grand flight of steps, with an open temple structure at the top.
 Originally there were cascades of water either side of the staircase.
 The main terrace is at the centre of a string of gardens nearly 1 mi in length.

 Between 1850 and 1852, Barry remodelled Gawthorpe Hall, an Elizabethan house situated south-east of the small town of Padiham, in the borough of Burnley, Lancashire.
 It was originally a pele tower, built in the 14th century as a defence against the invading Scots.
 Around 1600, a Jacobean mansion had been dovetailed around the pele, but today's hall is re-design of the house, using the original Elizabethan style.

-Barry's last major remodelling work was Cliveden House, which had been the seat of the Earl of Orkney from 1696 till 1824.
+Barry's last major remodelling work was Cliveden House, which had been the seat of the Earls of Orkney from 1696 till 1824.
 Barry's remodelling was again on behalf of the 2nd Duke of Sutherland.
-After the previous building was burnt down (1850–51), Barry built a new central block in the Italianate Style, rising to three floors, the lowest of which have arch headed windows, and the upper two floors have giant Ionic pilasters.
+After the previous building was burnt down (1850–51), Barry built a new central block in the Italianate style, rising to three floors, the lowest of which have arch headed windows, and the upper two floors have giant Ionic pilasters.
 He also designed the parterres below the house.
 Little of Barry's interior design survived later remodelling.